m1k1o/neko/docs/server.md

---static "./www"              // (string) path to neko client files to serve --device "auto_null.monitor"  // (string) audio device to capture --display ":99.0"             // (string) XDisplay to capture --aduio ""                    // (string) audio codec parameters to use for streaming (unused) --video ""                    // (string) video codec parameters to use for streaming (unused) --epr "59000-59100"           // (string) limits the pool of ephemeral ports that ICE UDP connections can allocate from --vp8                         // (bool) use VP8 video codec
+--static "./www"              // (string) path to neko client files to serve --device "auto_null.monitor"  // (string) audio device to capture --display ":99.0"             // (string) XDisplay to capture --audio ""                    // (string) audio codec parameters to use for streaming (unused) --video ""                    // (string) video codec parameters to use for streaming (unused) --epr "59000-59100"           // (string) limits the pool of ephemeral ports that ICE UDP connections can allocate from --vp8                         // (bool) use VP8 video codec